BrooksPoltl/WordWise/BUG_BASH.md

-- Some of conciseness is that it needs to remove but it doesn't tell you
+- Some of conciseness is that it needs to remove but it doesn't tell you (low)
-- I set the algorithms for readability to 1 for testing, will need to change back to 5
+- I set the algorithms for readability to 1 for testing, will need to change back to 5 (low)
-- display name is not optional
+- display name is not optional (low)
 - Pasting large text does not work initially (could be bullet issue?)
-Detects the errors but doesn't highlight, works after save though?
+Detects the errors but doesn't highlight, works after save though? (medium)
-- Proper nouns are getting flagged
+- Proper nouns are getting flagged (medium)
-- for passive if you update a sentence that isnt the first sentence it doesn't start with a space.
+- for passive if you update a sentence that isnt the first sentence it doesn't start with a space. (medium)
-- Document title does not trigger auto save
+- Document title does not trigger auto save (important)
-- didn't triggers spell check for some reason
+- didn't triggers spell check for some reason (important)
-- Headings don't have grammar checking
+- Headings don't have grammar checking (less important)
 - Tone Detect runs whether document changes or not.
-If you are at the bottom
+If you are at the bottom (very annoying need to fix)